jannera/warp/README.md

 Status
 ===
-You can chat, you can move the ships, and the demoserver works too.
-Maybe you can do some shooting soon too ;)
+You can chat, you can move the ships and the demoserver works too.
+Each player has his own fleet, that is read from JSON.
+JSON can be modified via web interface.
+You can shoot, and the damage model works.

 ATM all code written is throw-away proto code.
 If more permanent solution will be looked at, language(s) and frameworks might totally change.